-RIPE (Réseaux IP Européens) is a collaborative forum open to all parties with an interest in wide area IP networks and the technical development of the Internet.
-It has existed since 1989.
-The RIPE community's objective is to ensure the administrative and technical coordination necessary to enable the smooth operation of the Internet
+RIPE (Réseaux IP Européens) is a collaborative forum open to all parties with an interest in wide area IP networks

 The RIPE NCC and RIPE, although similar in name, are separate entities.
 They are, however, highly interdependent.
 The RIPE NCC provides administrative support to RIPE and the RIPE Working Groups, such as the facilitation of RIPE Meetings and the maintenance and development of the RIPE Document Store and publicly archived mailing lists.